greenlucid/achiever/docs/policy.md

 # Achiever Policy and Ethos

-1. Arbitrator MUST arbitrate taking this Policy when ruling Vows from Achiever.
+1. Arbitrator MUST arbitrate by this Policy when ruling Vows from Achiever.
 If that ever stopped being the case, users of Achiever MUST choose another Arbitrator.
 This is an abstract Policy for all Vows, and creators of Vows are encouraged to redact a Policy for their own Vows to make things more clear.

 2. Analysis